 That is why over 1 billion pounds of pesticides are used in the United States each and every year, while approximately 5.6 billion pounds are used worldwide.
 In many developing countries, programs to control pesticide exposures are limited or non-existent.
 The agrochemical companies tell us these compounds are safe and are ensuring adequate food production to feed the World, but the facts tell us another story.

-On January 24, 2017, the United Nations (UN) published a report in which it stated that although pesticide use has correlated with a rise in food production, it has had catastrophic impacts upon human health and the environment.
+On January 24, 2017, the United Nations (UN) published a report in which it stated that although pesticide use has correlated with a rise in food production, it has had catastrophic impacts on human health and the environment.
 The report went on to say that “[e]qually, increased food production has not succeeded in eliminating hunger worldwide.
 Reliance on hazardous pesticides is a short-term solution that undermines the rights to adequate food and health for present and future generations.”
 In fact, the UN blames pesticides for poisoning 200,000 people each year.
-I think that figure is wildly conservative..